ellysh/video-game-bots/ClickerBots/protection.md

 ## Keyboard State Checking

 Windows OS provides a kernel level mechanism to distinguish emulated keystrokes.
 It is possible to set a hook function by [`SetWindowsHookEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644990%28v=vs.85%29.aspx) WinAPI function for monitoring system events.
 There are several types of available hook functions each of them captures a specific kind of the events.
 The `WH_KEYBOARD_LL` hook type allows to capture all low-level keyboard input events.
-The function hook receives a [`KBDLLHOOKSTRUCT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644967%28v=vs.85%29.aspx) structure which contains a detaied information about the events.
+The function hook receives a [`KBDLLHOOKSTRUCT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644967%28v=vs.85%29.aspx) structure which contains a detailed information about the events.
 All keyboard events that have been produced by `SendInput` or `keybd_event` WinAPI functions have a `LLKHF_INJECTED` flag in the `KBDLLHOOKSTRUCT` structure.
 Keyboard events that are produced by a keyboard driver have not the `LLKHF_INJECTED` flag.
 This behaviour provided by the Windows kernel level and this is impossible to customize it on WinAPI level.

 This is a `KeyboardCheckProtection.au3` script that checks `LLKHF_INJECTED` flag to detect a clicker bot:
 ```AutoIt